sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-switch.md

 Minimum: `2`\
 Default: `3`

+The minimum number of cases before reporting.

-The minimum cases to report, the `default` branch doesn't count, multiple comparisons on same `if` block is considered one case.
+The `default` branch doesn't count.
+Multiple comparisons on the same `if` block is considered one case.

 Examples: